 Live, Declan was replaced by Pete (regular sound man Craig also standing in), and they gained a local reputation from their concerts and merchandise.
 They gradually introduced their own material into the set, to a mixture of disbelief and stunned stares.

 After more gigging around Darwen in summer and autumn, Cloudburst stopped looking for a reliable drummer, ditched the poseur, and condensed back to a three-piece.
-They performed a series of bizarre Christmas gigs, using backing tape and drum machine, before permanently disbanding in anticipation of incoming A Levels.
+They performed a series of bizarre Christmas gigs, using backing tape and drum machine, before permanently disbanding in anticipation of incoming exams.

 - Gordon Farquhar – voice, guitar & bass